Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "What storyth youf gonna tell?"

 Tyal swallowed before answering.
 "The First Story, about how Stoneback and the modern era came to be.
-It began before the days of writing…"
+It began before the days of writing..."

 Fiin listened and ate, and learned the tale of the Gao.